-Barack Obama is a former President of the United States, and the 44th in history.
-Born to a black Kenyan father and a white American mother, he is the first African-Amerícan to hold the office.
-On this page we will take you through all the important information about Barack Obama net worth, biography, and life accomplishments.
+Barack Obama is a former President of the United States and the 44th in history.
+Born to a black Kenyan father and a white American mother, he is the first African-American to hold office.

 Barack Obama completed his high school education in 1979 before moving to LA to attend Occidental College.
 He transferred to Columbia College in Columbia University, New York in 1981.
 In college, he majored in political science and specialized in international relations.
 He graduated with a B.A degree in 1983.

-Barack Obama went on to work as community organizer for low income residents in Roseland and the Altgeld Gardens communities from June 1985 to May 1988, after which he entered Harvard Law School and got his J.D. magna cum laude in 1991.
+Barack Obama went on to work as a community organizer for low-income residents in Roseland and the Altgeld Gardens communities from June 1985 to May 1988, after which he entered Harvard Law School and got his J.D. magna cum laude in 1991.

 As a student, Barack Obama served as president of Harvard Law Review, and being elected as the first African-American president of the Harvard Law Review got national media attention.

 After graduating from Harvard Law School in 1991, Barack Obama took up a part-time teaching job at the University of Chicago Law School as a lecturer in and eventually became a Senior Lecturer four years later.
 He joined Miner, Barnhill & Galland firm to practice as a lawyer of civil rights.
 He served as an associate for a short period of three years from 1993 to 1996, then as counsel for two years from 1996 to 2004.

 Barack decided to venture into politics and was successful when he ran for the Illinois State senate seat as a Democrat in 1996.
 He projected a law that increased tax credits for workers on a low income, promoted increased subsidies for childcare, and negotiated welfare reform.
 He was elected again in 1998 and in 2002 after that.